chromatone/chromatone.center/theory/music/scales/whole-tone.md

  - <chroma-row :chroma="'110110110110'" />

-the term most often refers to the symmetric scale composed of alternating whole and half steps.
+The term most often refers to the symmetric scale composed of alternating whole and half steps.
+It also may refer to any 8-note scale (there's a plenty of them).

 The second mode, also called the octatonic, diminished, whole-half, or half-whole scale, is divided into four groups of three notes each.
 It contains the intervals semitone, tone, semitone, tone, semitone, tone, semitone, tone – it has three transpositions, like the diminished 7th chord, and two modes.